-Date Activity Comment Sedgefield Plan due to the critical interim report by HMIP at stage 1 of County Durham Local Plan Council 29 th and 30 th June 2015 Public meetings to update the community on current situation of the plan Presentation and discussion on Durham County Council's decision to opt for a judicial review of the local plan and the planning vacuum that has been created for Sedgefield 21 st July 2015 Durham County Council Planning Committee meeting to consider the planning applications made for Eden Drive site Group attended meeting at County Hall where the planning committee unanimously rejected the applications During 2016 Regular articles featured in Sedgefield Extra to keep members of the public updated.
+Date Activity Comment Durham Local Plan 29 th and 30 th June 2015 Public meetings to update the community on current situation of the plan Presentation and discussion on Durham County Council's decision to opt for a judicial review of the local plan and the planning vacuum that has been created for Sedgefield 21 st July 2015 Durham County Council Planning Committee meeting to consider the planning applications made for Eden Drive site Group attended meeting at County Hall where the planning committee unanimously rejected the applications During 2016 Regular articles featured in Sedgefield Extra to keep members of the public updated.
 17 th August 2016 Joint workshop between Sedgefield Town Council, Durham County Council officers and members of The Sedgefield Plan Steering Group to consider Independent Examiner's comments in relation to policy 1 "Built-up Area Boundary".
 Several additional meetings and workshops were held between those attendees during September and October 2016 as the outcome of the Planning Inquiry relating to large scale development at Eden Drive was awaited.
 During 2017 Regular update articles featured in Sedgefield Extra to keep members of the public updated.
 19 th January 2018 Public meeting held to explain the current status of The Sedgefield Plan and to agree, by public vote, the way forward for the plan.
+During 2018 Regular update articles featured in Sedgefield Extra to keep members of the public updated.